-The Chicago Heights Club will be switching both the lap and therapy pools to salt water in the next month.
-Within the last five years, the Chesterton and Schererville pools have all been converted to salt water.
+The Chicago Heights Club has switched both the lap and therapy pools to salt water.
+Within the last five years, the Chesterton pools were also converted to salt water.
 Members have been happy with the differences the conversion made.
 Many who were unable to swim in the pools when they were treated in the traditional way, have now been able to enjoy the benefits of swimming again.

 Why the change you may ask?

 Lower chlorine levels make saltwater pools gentler on skin and eyes.
 Chlorine levels in saltwater pools are enough to disinfect, but not enough to fade expensive swimwear and gear.
 Because of the natural chlorine, saltwater pools require fewer chemicals (and less attention) compared to chlorinated pools.

 No. This isn't ocean water.
 The salt levels are a fraction of what you encounter if you decide to swim in the sea.

 There is still chlorine in the pool but it shouldn’t smell like it.
 Saltwater pools should have no detectable odor at all.
 Somebody with a very sensitive nose may pick up on it, but one of the advantages of a saltwater pool is avoiding that extreme chlorine smell.

 Is it Safe?
 Does the System Kill Enough Germs?

 Do the lower levels of chlorine keep the pool clean and germ-free?
 The answer is yes!
 Although saltwater systems use less chlorine, the fact is that traditional chlorination systems are often overkill.
 The systems are

 essentially the same thing with a different and smoother delivery system for the chlorine.
 There's also enough chlorine in the system to kill algae.